NefariousTechSupport/igRewrite8/Docs/FileFormats/igObjectDirectory/IGZ.md

 This final list is what's actually compressed.

 data is compressed into 4 bit chunks.
 The most significant bit states whether or not the data continues to the next chunk.
 The remaining 3 bits are the least significant bits of the integer.

 so, let's start with the first item in the list, it'll be compressed to one chunk, `0001`.
 The next one will be compressed to one chunk as well, `0011`, then `0001`, `0100`.

 `01FFFFFB` on the other hand will be compressed into multiple chunks.
-Let's convert it to its binary representation to make it easier to read for this purpose
+Let's convert it to its binary representation to make it easier to read for this purpose.

 ```
 0001111111111111111111111011